edgexfoundry/edgex-docs/docs_src/microservices/application/BuiltIn.md

 | IsEventData | The `IsEventData` flag, when true, lets this function know that the data being batched is `Events` and to un-marshal the data a `[]Event` prior to returning the batched data. |
 | MergeOnSend | The `MergeOnSend` flag, when true, will merge the `[][]byte` data to a single`[]byte` prior to sending the data to the next function in the pipeline.                          |

-!!! edgey "Edgex 2.1"
-    New for EdgeX 2.1 is the `IsEventData` flag on the `BatchConfig` instance.

 !!! example "Batch with `IsEventData` flag set to true."
     ```
     batch := NewBatchByTimeAndCount("30s", 10)